Alison Tsai - Co-Chair

 Brooke Holden - Co-Chair

-Brooke is a Principal at Lipman Karas.
+Brooke is a Partner at Karas LLP.
 She is a commercial litigator with experience in a broad range of disputes involving or arising out of shareholder claims, joint ventures, commercial agreements, major infrastructure, construction and engineering projects, fraud and insolvency.
 Her experience includes disputes resolved through litigation and arbitration.
 She has advised and represented clients with respect to ad hoc arbitrations and arbitrations under various institutional rules, including HKIAC, ICC, UNCITRAL, CIETAC and SIAC.
 Brooke has lived and worked in Hong Kong for over a decade, since relocating from Brisbane, Australia in 2005.
 She is admitted as a solicitor in Hong Kong, Queensland, Australia and England & Wales.

 Jacqueline Arena - Co Vice-Chair, Head - Social & Wellbeing, Member - Mentoring